Elleo/qt-osm-map-providers/README.md

 # Qt OSM Map Providers Repository Creator

-This repository provides scripts to easily setup a Qt OSM Map providers repository to allow use of tile servers that require an API key
+This repository provides scripts to easily setup a Qt OSM Map providers repository to allow use of tile servers that require an API key (including support for high DPI tiles)

 ## Usage